 - The “testing effect” and the forgetting curve

-Let us know your thoughts on workplace testing in the Comments below.
+Let us know your thoughts on workplace testing in the Comments below, and please feel free to download our free guide to writing learning objectives too.

 How to Write Learning Objectives